According to a new study from job website CareerBuilder.com

 , Orlando ranks 21 on the list of least likely to survive.

-looked at 53 of the largest U.S. metropolitan areas and was based eight different factors in four categories, which include the city's ability to defend against the virus, ability to contain the virus, ability to find a cure, and ability to outlast the epidemic with an ample food supply.
+The study looked at 53 of the largest U.S. metropolitan areas and was based eight different factors in four categories, which include the city's ability to defend against the virus, ability to contain the virus, ability to find a cure, and ability to outlast the epidemic with an ample food supply.

 Orlando did do better than its neighbors considering Tampa ranked 52, and Miami ranked 49.